Dan1116/TIL/Python/Python.md

 # while loops
 * unbounded number of iterations
 * can end early via break
-* can use a counter but must initialize before loop and increment it inside loop
+* can use a counter but must initialize before loop and increment it inside the loop
 * may not be able to rewrite a while loop using a for loop

 # return